quicwg/base-drafts/draft-ietf-quic-recovery.md

 Every packet may contain several frames.
 We outline the frames that are important to the loss detection and congestion control machinery below.

-* Congestion-controlled frames are those that count towards bytes in flight and need acknowledgement.
+* Retransmittable frames are those that count towards bytes in flight and need acknowledgement.
 The most common are STREAM frames, which typically contain application data.

-* Congestion-controlled packets are those that contain at least one congestion-controlled frame.
+* Retransmittable packets are those that contain at least one retransmittable frame.

 * Crypto handshake data is sent on stream 0, and uses the reliability machinery of QUIC underneath.